MotherTongues/mothertongues-blog/_posts/2021-10-23-g2p-basic-mappings-local.md

 You can follow along by writing your rules and mappings on your computer using a text editor like [Visual Studio Code](https://code.visualstudio.com/).

-You should also install `g2p` by running `pip3 install g2p` in your command line or an [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) within [Visual Studio Code](https://code.visualstudio.com/).
+You should also install `g2p` by running `pip3 install g2p`[^1] in your command line or an [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) within [Visual Studio Code](https://code.visualstudio.com/).
 See [this post](https://www.kaggle.com/getting-started/99468) for more information on installing Python packages with pip.

 ### Use in Python and the command line

 #### Installation

+There are two ways to install `g2p`:
+ - install the latest published version of `g2p`, for use as is;
+ - install an editable version to create your own mappings or edit `g2p` yourself.

-We recommend installing `g2p` using [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)):
+To install the latest published version of `g2p`, we recommend installing it using [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)):

 ```python
 pip install g2p